Warhammer Age of Sigmar: Criticism

 Warhammer Age of Sigmar was widely criticised by the fanbase upon release for replacing the setting and gameplay of its predecessor, Warhammer Fantasy Battle.
 With the advent of the game's Second Edition, reception towards the game has improved, with it being cited by PC Gamer as being "close to its former glory".

-Age of Sigmar video games
+Video games

-These include Storm Ground in 2021 and Realms of Ruin in 2023.
+Age of Sigmar video games include Storm Ground in 2021 and Realms of Ruin in 2023.